 - International sustainable community and economic development

-SCARP also offers two concentrations that have their own required courses and program of study: Indigenous Community Planning and Urban Design.
-If you are interested in pursuing one of these concentrations, please include this information in your statement of interest.
+The School of Community and Regional Planning also offers two concentrations that have their own required courses and program of study: Indigenous Community Planning and Urban Design.
+If you are interested in pursuing one of these concentrations, please include this information in your Statement of Interest.

 Each applicant must submit a resume detailing educational background, work and/or volunteer experience, publications (if any), and any academic or professional awards earned.
 Please include any travel experience.

-SCARP requires exactly three references.
+Exactly three references are required for the application.
 Additional references will not be considered as part of the final application file.

 References should be from individuals who can assess your academic or professional qualifications and your communication skills.
 In most cases, at least two references should be academic.
 If you have been away from school for several years, all references may be from non-academics who are capable of assessing your professional and, if possible, your potential academic performance.
 Applicants are responsible for ensuring that their references submit documentation by the deadlines specified.
-The reference deadline is less than a week from the application deadline.
+The reference deadline is 10 days after the application deadline.
 Contact references in advance of submitting an application to ensure they have adequate time to provide a letter.
 Reference letters may be addressed to the "MCRP Admissions Committee".

 It is not possible to defer admission.
 If you are offered admission and decline or if you are offered admission but do not register you may apply again by submitting a new application form and paying the fee.
 Your admission would be considered along with others applying for that year.
 Admission is not guaranteed.

-Students admitted to the program will commence full-time studies in September.
-We do not admit students at any other time of year.
+Applicants admitted to the program will commence full-time studies in September.
+The School of Community and Regional Planning does not admit students at any other time of year.